rkrishn7/objection-match/README.md

 }
 ```

-## Evaluation Engine
+## Compiler

-We must initialize the engine in order to perform searches.
-It requires a set of Objection models that are queried in searches.
+The compiler needs to be initialized so we can parse predicates and get results.
+It requires a set of Objection models that are used to build the query.

 Example: